shinkarom/cougar_libretro/README.md

 If at `scripts/run-retroarch.js` you put in the commands to run RetroArch and the path to the core file, `pnpm run run` will run the cartridge from there.

+`pnpm run zip` will zip the project folder and place it into `output` folder.

 ## Credits

 Made in 2024 by Roman "shinkarom" Shynkarenko (https://shinkarom.github.io).